 So why is this difficult for NLP algorithms in practice?
 Having looked at the types of errors made by two different reading systems, REACH (developed by Mihai Surdeanu's group at the University of Arizona) and TRIPS (developed by the Institute of Human and Machine Cognition), we concluded that the problem was not primarily with the NLP systems and their grounding algorithms, but rather in the lack of uniform resources for grounding and linking families and complexes.

-For example, sometimes family/complex entities in text came back with from the machine readers with no associated identifiers at all.
+For example, sometimes family/complex entities in text came back from the machine readers with no associated identifiers at all.
 The reason was usually straightforward: the databases indexed by the reading systems for grounding either didn't have much coverage of families and complexes, or those databases lacked the lexical synonyms necessary for accurate matching.
 For example, REACH, which indexed Uniprot, InterPro, Pfam, HMDB, ChEBI, Gene Ontology, MeSH, and other ontologies, found no grounding for the string NFkappaB, one of the most frequently occurring in our corpus.
 In fact, in a corpus of ~215,000 articles (a mix of full texts and abstracts), we found that the seven of ten of the most frequently occurring ungrounded entities were families and complexes!

 In other cases, family/complex names were incorrectly grounded to specific genes due to spurious exact matches in unexpected places.
 For example, ERK, the common name for the MAPK1/MAPK3 gene family, was incorrectly grounded to EPHB2 due to ERK being listed in Uniprot as a synonym for that gene.
 Similarly, human gene families were sometimes grounded to the single ortholog of the family in a different organism.
 My personal favorite was the grounding of AKT to the Dictyostelium (slime mold) gene pkbA instead of the human gene family consisting of the human genes AKT1/AKT2/AKT3.